built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-theme-your-platform.md

 [<- Back to Table Of Contents](../README.md)

-# How to Theme your platform
+# How To Theme Your Platform

 All of the OpenFin Workspace support branding.
 This means you can provide a palette of colors and an icon that is used.
 The icon used by each component is specified when you register against the component (see [how to customize home](./how-to-customize-home.md), [how to customize store](./how-to-customize-store.md), [how to customize dock](./how-to-customize-dock.md), [how to customize notification center](./how-to-customize-notification-center.md) and [how to customize browser](./how-to-customize-browser.md)).